pushpad/web-push/README.md

 This gem makes it possible to send push messages to web browsers from Ruby backends using the [Web Push Protocol](https://datatracker.ietf.org/doc/html/rfc8030).
 It supports [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291) and [VAPID](https://datatracker.ietf.org/doc/html/rfc8292).

+**Note**: This is an open source gem for Web Push.
+If you want to send web push notifications from Ruby using Pushpad, you need to use another gem ([pushpad gem](https://github.com/pushpad/pushpad-ruby)).

 ## Installation

 Add this line to the Gemfile: